gpzlx1/gsampler-artifact-evaluation/figure7/README.md

 # Run Experiments

-There are 6 system in total to be run.
-The experiments can be either run all together at once or seperately.
+There are a total of 6 systems to be run.
+The experiments can be run all together at once or separately.

-## Run all baseline at once
+## Run all baselines at once

 ```shell
 bash testbench.sh
 ```

-## Run Seperately
+## Run Separately

 ### Run gSampler